lbryio/lbry.com/content/faq/incompatible-protocol-version.md

 ### How to Fix

-1. Click `Quit Daemon` in the LBRY app to kill the LBRY network process.
+1. Click `Quit Daemon` in the LBRY app to kill the LBRY network process
-1. Restart your PC or ensure that any processes with "lbry" in the name are not running.
+2. Restart your PC or ensure that any processes with "lbry" in the name are not running
-1. [Download](https://github.com/lbryio/lbry-desktop/releases) and re-install the latest version of LBRY.
+3. [Download](https://github.com/lbryio/lbry-desktop/releases) and re-install the latest version of LBRY
-1. Start LBRY
+4. Start LBRY

 If you still receive this warning after completing the above steps, please [reach out to us](https://lbry.io/faq/how-to-report-bugs) for additional support.